 Zillow has nationwide coverage.

-As one of the best real estate websites, Zillow shares some same features as Redfin, especially the property listings and home value estimates (Zestimate).
+As one of the best real estate websites, Zillow shares some features as Redfin, especially the property listings and home value estimates (Zestimate).
 Still, while both platforms use data analytics to get home estimates, the methods and factors are distinct.
 But what makes them distinguishable is their agents.

 Zillow doesn’t get their agents from their own company.
 That means most of the agents on the site paid Zillow to be on the site—others paid more to get more visibility to clients.
-While Redfin, is a full-service real estate brokerage, employs a real estate agent who is getting paid a salary.
+While Redfin, a full-service real estate brokerage, employs a real estate agent who is getting paid a salary.
 In other words, they are in-house employees who belong to the Redfin company.

-Bottom-line: Is Selling on Redfin a Good Idea?
+Bottom line: Is Selling on Redfin a Good Idea?

 So, is selling on Redfin a good idea?
 Well, it depends.
-If you’re fully prepared to sell your home and have done some research, then Redfin can be a great platform to increase your visibility.
+If you’re you’re prepared to sell your home and have done some research, then Redfin can be a great platform to increase your visibility.
 But if you want a full-service or customized home-selling with little or zero commission, a Flat fee company or FSBO can do both.

 redfin real estate agent, redfin cost to sell, why redfin is bad, tredfin, rredfin, redfin cost to sell, redfin realtors, redfin sell home, redfin house sale, is redfin accurate, redfin agent commission, redfin refund, redfin mortage, redfin mortgage reviews, redfin commission fee, mortgage calculator redfin, redfinh, realtor feedback examples, redfin mortgage reviews, redfin real estate agents, redfin premier, is redfin or zillow more accurate, buyers brokerage compensation redfin, redfin hidden fees, redfin mortgage reviews, redfin sell home, redfin house sale,is redfin accurate, houses redfin, redfin buying homes, rrdfin, are redfin agents good, redfin concierge

-redfin buyer rebate, redfinnow reviews, redfin competitors, better.com, bbb, redfin associate agent pay per showing, redfin locations, redfin real estate agent, redfin cost to sell, redfin real estate agent reviews, why redfin is bad, tredfin, redfin real estate agent reviews, ridfin, rredfin, fredfin, redfin cost to sell, redfin realtors, redfin Nashville, redfin real estate agent reviews, redfin map, why redfin is bad, red fin realty, tredfinm, redfin cost to sell, redfin corporation, redfin realtors, redfin real estate agent reviews, ridfin, rredfin, fredfin, redfin commission, selling with redfin, redfin listing fee, redfin customer service, redfin kansas city, how does redfin work, redfin., redfin, how does redfin work
+redfin buyer rebate, redfinnow reviews, redfin competitors, better.com, bbb, redfin associate agent pay per showing, redfin locations, redfin real estate agent, redfin cost to sell, redfin real estate agent reviews, why redfin is bad, tredfin, redfin real estate agent reviews, ridfin, rredfin, fredfin, redfin cost to sell, redfin realtors, redfin Nashville, redfin real estate agent reviews, redfin map, why redfin is bad, red fin realty, tredfinm, redfin cost to sell, redfin corporation, redfin realtors, redfin real estate agent reviews, ridfin, rredfin, fredfin, redfin commission, selling with redfin, redfin listing fee, redfin customer service, redfin kansas city, how does redfin work, redfin., redfin, how does redfin work, real estate websites